IIIF/api/source/api/image/2.1/index.md

   }
 }
 ```
+{: .urltemplate}

 When a client requests the Image Information, the response MUST include an authentication service block (described above) and the required [image information properties](#image-information) (`@context`, `@id`, `protocol`, `width`, `height`), thus allowing a client to draw a placeholder at the appropriate aspect-ratio.

 If a server does not support degraded access, and wishes to require authentication for access to its images, it MUST return the requested Image Information response with a 401 (Unauthorized) HTTP status code.
 This response MUST NOT include a `WWW-Authenticate` header, and if basic authentication is required, then it MUST be delivered from a different URI listed in the `@id` field of the login service block.

+If the user is authenticated but not authorized, or business logic on the server dictates that authorization will never be possible, then the server MUST respond to requests with the 403 (Forbidden) HTTP status code.

 If a server supports degraded access to its images while the user is not authenticated, then it MUST use a different identifier for the degraded image from that of the higher quality image.
-When the full Image Information is requested and the user is not authorized to use it, the server MUST redirect to the Image Information for the degraded image.
+When the full Image Information is requested and the user is not authorized to use it, the server MUST issue a 302 (Found) HTTP status response to redirect to the Image Information for the degraded image.
 The degraded image's Image Information response MUST include the login service block.
 Conversely, the logout service MUST be included in the higher quality image's Image Information, as this is only available after the user has authenticated and is authorized.

-If the user is authenticated but not authorized, or business logic on the server dictates that authorization will never be possible, then the server MUST respond to requests with the 403 (Forbidden) HTTP status code.
+If server supports degraded access and the user is authenticated but not authorized, or business logic on the server dictates that authorization will never be possible, then the server MUST respond to requests with the 301 (Moved Permanently) HTTP status code and the Location header set to the degraded image's Image Information URI.

+After the authentication process has taken place, the resulting page should contain javascript to try and automatically close the window.
+Thus, web-browser based clients MUST present the authentication interface in a separate window or iframe.
+Clients SHOULD store the URIs of authentication systems that have been accessed by the user, and not redisplay them, regardless of whether they are present in the Image Information response.

 ### 8.3 Flow from the Client Perspective

+[todo: graphic and walkthrough]

 ### 8.4 Flow from the Server Perspective

+[todo: graphic and walkthrough]

 ##  9. URI Encoding and Decoding